fieldrndservices/alphabetize-cluster-elements/README.md

 If VIPM Pro is available, then open the `Alphabetize Cluster Elements.lvproj` file in any version of LabVIEW newer than 2015 and run the `Package.vi` located in the `Scripts` project library of the Project Explorer window.
 Ensure all dependencies are installed before running the `Package.vi` script.

-Note, the version number for the package is set in the `configs\ACE.vipb` file.
+Note, the version number for the package is set in the `configs\Alphabetize Cluster Elements.vipb` file.
 The version number in the VIP build specification file should be modified and saved _before_ running the `Package.vi` script.

 ### Packaging using VIPM Free